paperplanefactory/rate-my-post/readme.txt

 2. Add results widget to any page/post with shortcode: [ratemypost-result]

 3. Add results widget to all posts or pages with one click in the settings

-4. Option to automatically include results widget to custom post types

 **Feedback Widget Features:**